-Many people experience different digestion while on the detox.
+Many people experience different digestion when switching to a real foods based diet.
 Sometimes that is for the better and sometimes initially it can change for the worse.
 Here are some important things to know about digestion.

 - Digestion begins in the brain.
 Smelling food, seeing food, or thinking about food can cause the hormones involved in hunger to be activated to prepare the body for food and digestion.

 - Avoid drinking a lot of water before, during, and after your meal.
 Water weakens the stomach acid and the digestive enzymes and reduces their ability to help process and break down foods.